python/cpython/Doc/library/glob.rst

 .. function:: iglob(pathname)

-   Return an iterator which yields the same values as :func:`glob` without actually storing them all simultaneously.
+   Return an :term:`iterator` which yields the same values as :func:`glob` without actually storing them all simultaneously.

 For example, consider a directory containing only the following files: